 Lastly, if you are looking to work for the government or a company that does business with any government agency, then you should prioritize DOD 8570 certifications.
 If you work in a position where you might have access to sensitive government data, then you must have at least one of these certifications.
 Some sites mistakenly tell you that you only need one of these if you work for the government.
 That is simply not true.
 Private companies that have government contracts need these as well.
 Look at the chart if you are applying for one of these jobs.

 If you want to get started in cyber security and have no experience, then you want to get your CompTIA Security+ certification.
 However, that is not entry-level.
 CompTIA themselves recommend you should either have the related experience or have already passed the exam for CompTIA A+ and CompTIA Network+.
-However, even those two can be challenging if you have no experience. if so, we recommend the following cybersecurity program: It contains CompTIA IT Fundamentals, Microsoft Network, and Security Fundamentals, CompTIA A+, CompTIA Network+ and CompTIA Security+ to give you the foundation needed to get your foot in the door.
+However, even those two can be challenging if you have no experience. if so, we recommend the following cybersecurity certification program: It contains CompTIA IT Fundamentals, CompTIA A+, CompTIA Network+, CompTIA Security+, and Cybersecurity Analyst (CySA) to give you the foundation needed to get your foot in the door.
 These are the five certifications you get in our Cybersecurity IT Professional program.